 {% endarchiveList %}

-stringformat:"%#v"The output content will be more 'technical', directly showing the Go struct representation of the variable in memory, including the precise types and values of the fields.This is very useful for debugging deep data structures or understanding how data models map to Go code.
+stringformat:"%#v"The content will become more "technical", directly showing the Go struct representation of the variable in memory, including the precise types and values of the fields.This is very useful for debugging deep data structures or understanding how data models map to Go code.

 Application scenarios and precautions

-In the actual template debugging process, you can add these withdumporstringformatTemporary filter code snippets to any position in the template file, for example,<body>Label inside, or near the specific code where you suspect the variable may be causing issues.
+During the actual template debugging process, you can add these withdumporstringformatTemporary add the code snippet of the filter to any position in the template file, such as in<body>Inside the label, or near the specific code where you suspect the variable may be problematic.

 However, there are a few points to pay special attention to when using these debugging tools:

-- Principle of temporalityThese debugging codes should only be used during development and debugging.Once the issue is resolved, it must be completely removed from the template in the production environment.Exposing debug information on publicly accessible websites may pose security risks, leak internal system details, and may affect page performance.
+• Principle of temporalityThese debugging codes should only be used during development and debugging.Once the problem is resolved, be sure to remove it completely from the production environment template.Exposing debug information on an open website may pose a security risk, leak internal system details, and may affect page performance.

-dumpandstringformatThe complete information of the variable will be directly output to the HTML page, which may cause the page layout to be temporarily disordered.
-Use<pre>It is a good habit to wrap output content with labels, which can keep the format of the output content clear and not affect the normal display of other elements on the page. - Debugging complex objects:For particularly complex nested objects, the output may be very large.
-At this point, you can try step-by-step debugging, first
+• Visibility of output:dumpandstringformatThe complete information of the variable will be directly output to the HTML page, which may cause the page layout to be temporarily disordered.
+Use<pre>Tags wrapping the output content is a good habit, which can keep the output content formatted clearly, and not affect the normal display of other elements on the page.

-dumpthe parent object, and then according to the output informationdumpAn object or specific field, or using it in a template.{% set %}Tags to create intermediate variables, so that we can delve deeper layer by layer.
+• Complex object debuggingFor particularly complex nested objects, the output may be very large.
+At this point, you can try debugging step by step firstdumpThen, according to the output informationdumpThe object or specific field, or using it in a template{% set %}Labels to create intermediate variables, so that we can delve deeper layer by layer.

 MasterdumpandstringformatThese powerful filters will greatly enhance your efficiency in AnQiCMS template development and debugging, allowing you to build and maintain websites with greater confidence and composure.